Oil prices fall on firmer U.S. dollar

-Brent crude futures fell 42 cents, or 0.6 percent, from their last close to $65 per barrel.
+Brent crude futures had dropped 50 cents, or 0.8 percent, from their last close to $64.92 per barrel.

-The dollar rose to a one-week high against a basket of major currencies on Thursday, after minutes of the Federal Reserve’s January meeting showed policymakers were more confident of the need to keep raising interest rates.
+The dollar rose to a more than one-week peak against a basket of other currencies late on Wednesday, extending its recovery from last week, as minutes of the Federal Reserve’s January meeting showed policymakers confident in the need to keep raising interest rates.

 “The firming dollar continues to thwart investor sentiment despite the bullish inventory data,” said Stephen Innes, head of trading for Asia-Pacific at futures brokerage OANDA.